cdoremus/deno-blog/posts/Using_SQLite_with_Deno.2023-02-24.md

     );
     query.all([newName, 1]);
     query.finalize();
-  // Todo: Verify that data has been updated
+  // Todo: Verify that data has been updated and close the database
 ```
 As with querying, a `PreparedStatement` object needs to be finalized when the update has been completed or a `SqliteError` will be thrown.
 #### Updating using sqlite3